joengelh/binance-fibonaccibot/README.md

 apiSecret=YOUR_API_SECRET  = your binance api secret
-dbName=postgres            = set to preferences or leave default dbUser=postgres            = set to preferences or leave default POSTGRES_PASSWORD=password = set to preferences or leave default dbHost=localhost           = set to preferences or leave default dbPort=5432                = set to preferences or leave default
+dbName=postgres            = set to preferences or leave default dbUser=postgres            = set to preferences or leave default dbTable=table001           = set to preferences or leave default POSTGRES_PASSWORD=password = set to preferences or leave default dbHost=localhost           = set to preferences or leave default dbPort=5432                = set to preferences or leave default